 I work in a mixed use building located in the coastal zone, three hours north of San Francisco on the coast near Mendocino.

 The painting studio is a cubical area two stories high, with skylights and white walls, but no windows.
-The back half of the building has a bathroom, an office where I usually sleep, and a workroom where I cut mats and mount prints.
+The back half of the building has a bathroom, an office where I often sleep, and a workroom where I cut mats and mount prints.
 I have installed blackout curtains to facilitate platinum printing.
-The darkroom is in a shed built against the rear of the building.
-Upstairs there is a one-bedroom apartment over the office and workroom.
+The darkroom is in an addition built against the rear of the building.
+Upstairs there is a small apartment over the office and workroom.

-When I bought the building twenty years ago the studio and darkroom had open framing and no insulation.
+When I bought the building twenty years ago, the studio and darkroom had open framing and no insulation.
 They are now finished.
 The work areas are bright and welcoming.
-I replaced old dim fluorescent lights with modern LED lamps that provide enough light of the right color to enable me to paint easily at night.
+I recently replaced old dim fluorescent fixtures with modern LED lamps that provide enough light of the right color to enable me to paint easily at night.

 I can see the Pacific from the upstairs landing.
 The Mendocino Land Trust recently (in 2011) bought Hare Creek Beach, a quarter of a mile to the north.
 It is a ten-minute walk from the studio.
-One can get down to the beach on south side of the creek using a narrow poorly maintained path.
+One can get down to the beach on south side of the creek via a narrow, somewhat steep pathway.
 The official trail is on the north side.
-You can usually get across the creek where it flows over the sand into the ocean without getting your wet feet.
-You then hike up to Highway 1, walk south across the bridge and then follow Old Coast Highway back to the studio.
+You can sometimes cross the creek where it flows over the sand into the ocean without getting your feet wet.
+You then hike up to Highway 1, walk south across the bridge, and then follow Old Coast Highway back to the studio.

 I am conscious of the fact that Edward Weston and Charis Wilson drove along this road while working on Weston’s Guggenheim grant.
-I often think of them when looking at my mailbox surrounded by berry bushes.
+I often think of them when looking at my mailbox, which is surrounded by berry bushes.
 They got married in Elk, a town about 20 miles south of here, in 1939.
 [Add link to book page entry for California and the West.]

 Large circular form painting